Clean Like a Pro: Your Complete Guide to Kitchen Surface Care

 Kitchen Sinks

-Kitchen sinks can be made from a wide range of materials to suite any style.
+Kitchen sinks can be made from a wide range of materials to suit any style.
 But no matter what it’s made from, routine cleaning is the best way to remove bacteria and prevent scuzzy mineral buildup (scale).
 Popular sink materials include:

 Porcelain